spring-projects/spring-loaded/README.md

 can also be modified and it is possible to add/remove/change values in enum types.

-Spring Loaded is usable on any bytecode that may run on a JVM, and is actually the reloading system used in Grails 2.
+Spring Loaded is usable on any bytecode that may run on a JVM, and is actually the reloading system used in Grails 2,3,4 (on java 8).

 # Installation

-1.2.5 has now been released: [springloaded-1.2.5.RELEASE.jar](https://repo.spring.io/release/org/springframework/springloaded/1.2.5.RELEASE/springloaded-1.2.5.RELEASE.jar)
+1.3.0 has now been released!

+1.3.0 Enables support for Grails 4.0.4+ Running on Java 8 (Java 11 is not yet supported and is in Development)

 1.2.6 snapshots are in this repo area (grab the most recently built .jar):
 <a href="https://repo.spring.io/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/org/springframework/springloaded/1.2.6.BUILD-SNAPSHOT">repo.spring.io</a>

 The download is the agent jar and needs no further unpacking before use.

 # Running with reloading